Unique sparse decomposition of low rank matrices: Formulation and Assumptions

 In this section, we consider the recovery of one column of $\bA$ when $\bA$ is a semi-orthogonal matrix satisfying the following assumption.

 \begin{assumption} Assume $ \bA^T \bA = \bI_r $. \end{assumption}

-Our approach recovers columns of $\bA$ one at a time by adopting the $\ell_4$ maximization to penalize the sparsity of rows of matrix $\bX$.
-Its rationale is based on the following lemma, assuming the orthogonality among columns of $\bA$.
+Our approach recovers columns of $\bA$ one at a time by adopting the $\ell_4$ maximization in (\ref{obj}) to utilize the sparsity of of $\bX$ and orthogonality of $\bA$.
+Its rationale is based on the following lemma.

 \begin{lemma} Under Assumption \ref{ass_A_orth}, solving the following problem

 recovers one column of $\bA$, up to its sign. \end{lemma}